toltalchaos/shop-os/README.md

 - add background and set colours to other pages
 - add site design options such as branding figures/images
     - 2 options for site logos - large - small
-- items availability/invintory is updated on checkout
-- sendgrid email system??? for both orders and updates
 - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID

 - init firestore client + .env settings